 7 Smart Reasons to Get a Prenup

-Many are of the opinion that anyone who marries should have a prenuptial agreement and a strong understanding of the laws of their state pertaining to divorce.
-If you've read up on your state's family laws and you're cool with how your state divides property post divorce, then maybe you don't need a prenup.
+Many are of the opinion that anyone who marries should have a prenuptial agreement along with a strong understanding of the laws of their state pertaining to divorce.
+If you've read up on your state's family laws and you're clear on how your state divides property post divorce, then maybe you don't need a prenup.
 But if any of the below reasons to get a prenup resonate with you, then you should consider signing on the dotted line.

-Furthermore, a prenuptial agreement overrides state divorce laws, so if you and your spouse want to make a special stipulation, you're free to do so.
+A prenuptial agreement overrides state divorce laws, so if you and your spouse want to make a special stipulation, you're free to do so!
 Isn’t it best to set your own rules as opposed to depending on those adopted by the state?

 To get on the same financial page as your partner: Because prenups require both parties to provide a full-disclosure view of their assets and debts, it forces couples to have a candid (albeit sometimes difficult) conversation about their current and future financial state.
 Reviewing everything with a fine-tooth comb now helps prevent unwelcome surprises down the road.